Financial Aid

 Financial Aid Office

-The Financial Aid Office at California Western School of Law administers student loans and work-study programs and coordinates scholarships awarded by other departments, such as Admissions or Diversity Services.
+The Financial Aid Office at California Western School of Law administers student loans and work-study programs and coordinates scholarships awarded by other departments, such as Admissions or Academic Affairs.
 We encourage you to reach out to find out how we can help you.

 Our Title IV Federal Institution code, used on the FAFSA form, is G13103.